-A lot of birds spend much if not nearly all of their time on the ground or water's surface.
-A great way to photograph or observe these low-down birds is to recipricate by getting down to their level whenever possible.
+A lot of birds spend much if not nearly all of their time on the ground or water’s surface.
+A great way to photograph or observe these low-down birds is to reciprocate by getting down to their level whenever possible.
 This technique has several merits.
 First, the low perspective provides a compelling, natural-feeling composition that really engages viewers.
 Second, I think that birds often feel less threatened by an observer or photographer who is sitting or lying down instead of standing tall over them.
 Finally, sitting down can actually be pretty comfortable for long viewing or photo sessions.

 White-tailed Ptarmigan, Boulder County, CO July 2006.
 Sitting down amongst the rocks where this male was hanging out payed off with killer close-ups and a peek at those awesome feathered feet as it walked right up to me!
 Photograph by Bill Schmoker.

 One tip for photographing birds without a tripod while sitting on the ground is to rest your supporting arm’s elbow on one knee.
 This adds a lot of stability and greatly reduces fatigue during long shoots.
 Or you can crank your tripod down to a comfortable height to use from a seated position- this may require spreading the legs to a wider setting (which has the added advantage of leaving room under the tripod for your legs.)

 Good: Sitting down to photograph shorebirds at the Chico Basin Ranch, Pueblo County, CO May 2008.
 Photograph by Brian Gibbons.

 Juv.
 Curlew Sandpiper, Gray’s Harbor County, WA, Sept.
 2005.
 I saw this bird and its cadre of Dunlins working their way towards me so I sat down, got the flash ready (the bird would pass between me and the evening sun), and sure enough the bird walked right by me about 8 feet away.